The Best Body Wash

 Others to Consider

 This option has a sharp, minty smell that will “perk you up if you’re a morning shower person,” noted one tester.
-It did cause slightly more burning than usual when we got it in our eyes, so we’d suggest investing in a separate facial cleanser if you go this route — $8 for 12 ounces.
+Thanks to its inclusion of peppermint oil, the bottle does carry a warning to “avoid contact with eyes,” and when we tried washing our faces with it, it left our eyeballs with a distinctly menthol burn.
+We’d suggest investing in a separate facial cleanser if you go this route — $8 for 12 ounces.

 A dark brown gel with a slightly gritty texture that comes from cocoa pod ash, a traditional ingredient in African black soap that functions as a gentle exfoliator.
 It offers a warm vanilla scent, which some testers said lingered longer than options like REN or Le Petit — $10 for 13 ounces.